 Facial flushing and redness are the most common symptoms.
 Others may be:

 Symptoms of the face, ears, chest, and back:

 - Dry, oily, or rough skin

 - Sensitivity to light

-- Medicated creams or gels—to help shrink blood vessels near surface of skin and decrease redness
+- Creams or gels to help shrink blood vessels and decrease redness

 American Academy of Dermatology https://www.aad.org